-If any rain does fall in the month, most of it will fall on the risky days.
+If any rain does fall in the month, expect most of it to fall on the risky days.
 However, it probably won't rain (or snow) on every risky day - these are not rain or snow forecasts, but weak spots in the weather.

 You can significantly improve the odds for choosing a day without rain/snow by utilizing DRYDAY® long range weather forecasts.
 Additional long range weather forecasts are also available, as far as 18 months in advance, at www.dryday.com.